awbla/awbla-student-workflow/content/1-scanning.md

 **DC_B1_F2_12345_001**

-If document is multiple page the scans will turn out as follows:
+If the document is multiple page the scans will turn out as follows:

 **DC_B1_F2_12345_001**